davoodice/telegram-image-sender/README.md

 instruction:

-1-put all image in a specofoc folder.
+1-put all images in a specific folder.

 2-fill config.txt file